 Now, not everyone can go at 5am.
 I get that.
 So the 5AM club understands that—since we know it’s 5:00 somewhere—the term 5AMClub simply means “Move More.”
 The time of day doesn’t matter.
 The activity doesn’t matter.
 The location doesn’t matter.
 If you’re deliberately taking an extra step, you’re in the 5AMClub.
 Sometimes, when I have to get a late evening workout in, I like to say “5AMClub—Paris Style.”

 On your blog, you update your daily weight using the Body Cardio scale and Health Mate.
 What do you love most about your devices and how has tracking your weight had a positive impact on your lifestyle?

 I’ve been using the scale and Health Mate app for many years.
 Before I made the purchase I would manually write my weight on the bathroom mirror with a dry erase marker.
 I would keep a few days up there at a time to study the trends, however I would also get sloppy.
 If the data point didn’t fall in line with the desired trend, I would not write it down.
 I realized that this data was an important part of the journey, and the ability to see the data over a longer period was what kept me pointed in the right direction.

 I did go a little overboard and I used a third party app called IFTTT to auto-Tweet, post to Facebook, and update my website.
 Basically, I want anyone who follows me to understand that I’m still very much focused on my goals because that focus is what keeps me in the game.
 I weigh myself daily and process that I weigh the same whether I hop on the scale or not.
 Getting on the scale—even on the days I don’t want to—helps me identify the problem and adjust the plan to get the results I want.
 Ignoring a problem never reveals a solution.

 Big thanks to Michael for taking the time to chat with us!
-Be sure to follow the Nokia blog for more inspiration, tips, and real-life success stories.
+Be sure to follow the Withings blog for more inspiration, tips, and real-life success stories.